ruhan-dave/cyclists-counter/README.md

 * 40% of small bounding boxes
 * 40% of medium bounding boxes
 * 20% of large bounding boxes

 To better understand what small/medium/large means, we also displayed examples containing different size of bounding box.
 This really helps to understand and interpret the results.

 Knowing this, we can know better analyze the mAP according to the size of the bounding box.
 First we notice that the mAP for the small bounding box is close to 0.
 Knowing that 40% of bounding boxes are small, we can't say that it is because of the data.
-This is not a very good result, as it means that predictions of small bounding boxes is are not good.
 If we look at what small bounding boxes looks like in the data exploration notebook, we can understand how it is difficult to detect these bounding boxes.
-Thus, to use the model in order to count the cyclist, the camera needs to be closer than the examples showing small bounding boxes.
-Now if we look at the medium boundingboxes, the mAP on the last evaluation has reached 0.4 which is satisfying.
+Thus, to use the model in order to count the cyclists, the camera needs to be closer than the examples showing small bounding boxes.
+Now if we look at the medium bounding boxes, the mAP on the last evaluation has reached 0.4 which is satisfying.
 If we look at what medium bounding boxes looks like in the data exploration notebook, we notice that some bounding boxes remains very close to the small ones.
 Then, if we look at the large bounding boxes, the mAP on the last evaluation has reached 0.8 which is very accurate.
 Thus, we can look at some examples containing large bounding boxes, and set up the camera at similar distances to count the cyclists effectively.

 These results concerns the mean average precision, so contains mostly information about the proportion of true positive, so the percentage of the predictions that are correct.
 Now let's look at the Average Recall, which contains information about how good the bounding boxes are retrieved.
 <!-- #endregion -->